 National Credit Card Reduction Day is March 21st, a “holiday” you probably won’t see any cards for at Hallmark.
 Nonetheless, we think the goal of urging people to pay down their credit card debt and keep more of their own money is a good one.

-Total credit card debt in the United States was over $1 TRILLION dollars at the end of 2018, with the average household credit card debt coming in at owing $5,700.
+Total credit card debt in the United States was over $986 BILLION dollars at the end of 2022, with the average household credit card debt for cardholders with unpaid balances coming in at over $7,000.

 Here’s a quick example using some of those averages.
 If a household has $5,300 in credit card debt that charges 16% interest on the balance (the average interest rate on a credit card) and a standard minimum payment calculation it could take them about 30 years to pay off that credit card if they just pay the minimums (either 2% of the balance, or $15 whichever is greater).
 They would pay almost $10,000 in interest on top of the $5,300 they owed!

 Now let’s take the same household and make their payment a fixed $150 per month.
 That’s not that much more than the minimum.